alex-vt/MongoDB-REST-WebApp-Simple-Example/app/README.md

 ### API methods

-API method URLs are composed from API server hostname and method paths.
+API endpoint URLs are composed from API server hostname and method paths.

-For example, for hostname `http://dev.oleksiykovtun.com` and method path `/users/get/all` the full URL is `http://dev.oleksiykovtun.com/users/get/all`.

 The list of API method paths: